 Are your readers doing what you want them to do?
-Are they registering for your free membership site, downloading your ebook, or signing up for your email newsletter?
+Are they signing up for your email newsletter, registering for your membership site, or downloading your ebook?

 If not, you need to learn a master craftsman’s copywriting secret.